OFF!

 The full review

 Built on 5% picaridin, this Clean Feel pump spray is a solid recommended.
 The standout is safety, which reads near spotless, with no notable sensitization risk and low irritation, exactly what makes picaridin such an easy daily-wear choice.
-The evidence is sound (4 of 5 claims strong) and complete protection models at a usable 3 to 4 hours against mosquitoes.
+The evidence is sound (4 of 5 claims strong) and complete protection models at a usable 3 to 4 hours against mosquitoes and a longer 3 to 5 on ticks.
 The main thing holding it back is transparency, with the active disclosed but the inert list not accounted for.
-This is a gentle, low-fuss option rather than a maximum-duration one, so reapply on long days, and the EPA repellency data behind 3 to 4 hours describes reduced biting rather than a guaranteed bite-free window.
+This is a gentle, low-fuss option rather than a maximum-duration one, so reapply on long days, and the repellency data behind the label describes reduced biting rather than a guaranteed bite-free window.

 Scorecard